Classical → ECM Dynamics Reference

 Mass is dynamic and context-dependent.
 The effective mass

-incorporates both the intrinsic matter mass M_m and corrections due to negative apparent mass (M_app) arising from motion, gravitational potential, or field interactions.
+incorporates both the intrinsic matter mass MM and corrections due to negative apparent mass (Mapp) arising from motion, gravitational potential, or field interactions.

 Gravitational force: